vs-de/ezap_core/README.md

 Ezap Core Gem for Ezap distributed service system.
 The JetPack-fuel comes from zeromq, redis and MessagePack.

-Currently it should only be used inside a save network, encryption&auth will be added to allow transport over untrusted networks(/just filter the configured ports).
+Currently it should only be used inside a safe network, encryption&auth will be added to allow transport over untrusted networks(/just filter the configured ports).

 ## Installation